iOS-App-Group/Spice/README.md

 * User can select their cuisine preferences when making an account
 * User can set the cuisine type when uploading a post
 * User can view recipes automatically configured to their set preferences during account creation
+* User can view detailed recipes from the Edamam API

 ### Video Walkthrough